gnjo/Gatherings/README.md

 enemy and alley has the life.
-if weak attribute, hit to critical and cut half the life. treasure select of one. enemeys first select the card. alley the reaction.
+if weak attribute, hit to critical and cut half the life. treasure select of one. enemys first select the card. alley the reaction.

 walk and walk, degreese the labyrinth level. if LA01 is life - 1. if get card LA bonus LA*20. if LA02 getcard ATK 100 > 100+2*20 > 140.